Verrius Flaccus: Works

-Flaccus was also a distinguished philologist and antiquarian investigator.
+Flaccus was a distinguished philologist and antiquarian investigator.
 His most important work, De verborum significatu, was the first major alphabetical dictionary in Latin.
 Though only small fragments remain of the work, it served as the basis for Sextus Pompeius Festus's epitome, also called De verborum significatu.
 Festus's work was in turn abridged centuries later by Paul the Deacon for the library of Charlemagne.
-Of the calendar of Roman festivals (Fasti Praenestini) engraved on marble and set up in the forum at Praeneste, some fragments were discovered (1771) at some distance from the town itself in a Christian building of later date, and some consular fasti in the forum itself (1778).
+In 1771 some fragments of his calendar of Roman festivals engraved on marble and set up in the forum at Praeneste (the Fasti Praenestini) were discovered at some distance from the town itself in a Christian building of later date, and some consular fasti in the forum itself in 1778.
 The collection was subsequently increased by two new fragments.

 Other lost works of Flaccus include: